Abandoned & Little-Known Airfields:

 A 2005 aerial photo by Jonathan Westerling looking northeast at the site of the Santa Nella Airfield.

-The site of the Santa Nella Airport is located west of the intersection of Centinelia Drive & Santa Nella Road.
+The site of Santa Nella Airport is located west of the intersection of Centinelia Drive & Santa Nella Road.

 ____________________________________________________